pcm17/CodeSamples/README.md

 # CodeSamples
-These code samples are basic programs I've written as part of Machine Learning and Computer Vision courses at the University of Pittsburgh
+This is a collection of programs I've written as part of Machine Learning and Computer Vision courses at the University of Pittsburgh